David Berni

-David Berni is a Canadian actor, stand-up comedian and writer.
+David Berni is a Canadian actor and writer.

 Life and career

 Berni is best known for voicing Frank on Go, Dog.
 Go!, Bernie on Ollie's Pack and Bird Bud on The Snoopy Show.
 He is also known for voicing Brent Mclean and Hector on Cloudy with a Chance of Meatballs, Count Dracula on Hotel Transylvania, and Gawayne on Mysticons.

 Berni has been nominated for 3 Canadian Screen Awards (Gemini Awards) in the Best Performance category for his work on Rocket Monkeys, Ruby Gloom, and Iggy Arbuckle.
 He has also been nominated for 4 ACTRA Awards in the Best Performance category for his work on Ollie's Pack, Cloudy With a Chance of Meatballs: The Series, Rocket Monkeys, and Almost Naked Animals.

 Berni received critical praise for his uncanny portrayal of hockey superstar Phil Esposito, in the TV mini-series Canada Russia '72.
 In the advertising world, he has voiced numerous commercials for companies such as Doritos, Pepsi, McDonald's, Volvo, and Kelloggs.